 During a seven-year career as a pitcher with the Toronto Blue Jays, Minnesota Twins and Cleveland Indians, Schrom notched a 51-51 lifetime record with a 4.81 ERA and 22 complete games.
-In 1983 he was named the Twins Pitcher of the Year after posting a 15-8 record with a 3.71 ERA.
-Three years later, Ken was Cleveland's Opening Day starter in a win at Baltimore and bolted to a 10-2 first half with the Indians, earning him a spot on the 1986 American League All-Star team.
+In 1983 he was named Twins Pitcher of the Year after posting a 15-8 record and 3.71 ERA.
+Three years later, Ken was Cleveland's Opening Day starter in a win at Baltimore and bolted to a 10-2 first half with the Indians, earning a spot on the 1986 American League All-Star team.

 Schrom was drafted by the California Angels out of the University of Idaho, where he played football and baseball.
 In September of 2007, the Vandals honored Ken with induction into their Athletics Hall of Fame.
 Others in his inaugural induction class included Jerry Kramer, a guard for the Green Bay Packers during their 1960s glory years, and Gus Johnson, a five-time All-Star during his 11-year NBA career.

 Originally from Grangeville, Idaho, Ken and his wife Cindy, an interior designer, now live in Portland.
 They have two adult children, Kayla and Jared.